nuxt-community/nuxtent-module/README.md

  - The `docs` directory holds regular markdown files
    - Their dynamic routes will be served by the page `approot/pages/docs/_blogpost`
    - Their permalink will be `/docs/:section*/:slug`
+   - These are not posts
+   - We want to inject `generatedBy` into the frontmatter
+   - We want a breadcumbs trail to be generated
+   - We want the elements for a table of contents to be generated
+   - We want to override some of the settings of the markdown parser:
+     - Change the class for anchors
+     - Change the symbol used for anchors
+     - Load three extra plugins for the markdown parser

 In this example, our `content` direcory is structured like this: